i-e-b/Presentations/BDD/Notes.md

  - Team must own 'good', to be guided but not decided by PO
  - Product owner has full control of priority

+* Ensuring focus
+ - Meaningful board -- asking "what are you doing" is banned! (should be redundant)
+ - Catch Yak Shaving, acknowledge and minimise thrash (in self and team-mates)
+* Maintain flow
+ - done != business value; Make sure acceptance crit are met in a professional and production-ready way; Tracking business value is for prioritisation.

 Workflow
 --------
 * Planning and priority